 Who were Rev. Adam’s parents?

 As noted, there appears to be no primary evidence available on Rev. Adam’s family of origin.
-The family oral tradition is that he was a son of Jeremiah and Rhoda Craig Rankin of Cumberland Co., PA.
+The family oral tradition is that he was a son of Jeremiah and Rhoda Craig Rankin of Cumberland County, Pennsylvania.
 Jeremiah, in turn, was one of the three proved sons of the Adam Rankin who died in 1747 in Lancaster County, Pennsylvania and his wife Mary Steele Alexander Rankin.

 Family tradition also says that Jeremiah died young in a mill accident.
-There are no probate records concerning his estate, so far as I have found.
+There are no probate records concerning his estate in Cumberland County, so far as I have found.
 There should be, because he owned land inherited from his father.
-Likewise, I haven’t found any guardian’s records, although Jeremiah’s children were underage when he died.
-Nor did I have any luck looking for probate records on a Craig.
+Likewise, I haven’t found any guardian’s records in Cumberland, although Jeremiah’s children were underage when he died.
 In fact, the only reference I have found to Adam’s son Jeremiah in county records is Adam’s 1747 Lancaster County will.
-I may have missed something, and it wouldn’t be the first time.
+I may have missed something.
+It wouldn’t be the first time.
 Or perhaps the records no longer exist.

 Fortunately, there are at least two pieces of credible secondary evidence about this family: (1) Rev. Robert Davidson’s History of the Presbyterian Church in the State of Kentucky and (2) personal family knowledge and oral tradition preserved in an 1854 letter written by one of Rev. Adam’s sons.
 Both provide evidence concerning Rev. Adam’s family of origin.

-Here is what Rev. Davidson wrote about Adam (boldface and italics are mine):
+Here is what Rev. Davidson wrote about Rev. Adam (boldface and italics added).

-The most important thing Rev. Davidson said about Rev. Adam was in a footnote: “[t]his sketch of Mr. Rankin’s early history so far is derived from his autobiography, prepared, shortly before his decease, for his friend, Gen. Robert B. McAfee, then Lieut.
+Perhaps the most important thing Rev. Davidson said about Rev. Adam was in a footnote: “This sketch of Mr. Rankin’s early history so far is derived from his autobiography, prepared, shortly before his decease, for his friend, Gen. Robert B. McAfee, then Lieut.
 Governor of the State.”
-Rev. Davidson obtained his information information straight from the horse’s mouth, so to speak, establishing its credibility.
+That qualifies as information straight from the horse’s mouth, so to speak.
 Several facts stand out in Rev. Davidson’s sketch:

-- The death of Rev. Adam’s father in a mill accident confirms the family oral history.
-The date of death is established at about 1760, when Rev. Adam was five.
+- The death of Rev. Adam’s father in a mill accident confirms the family oral tradition.
+The date is established at about 1760, when Rev. Adam was five.

-- Rev. Adam’s mother was, as the family history says, a Craig.
+- Adam’s mother was, as the family history says, a Craig.

-- Rev. Adam was born in Greencastle, Cumberland County, Pennsylvania.
-The county was created in 1750 from Lancaster, where Adam and Mary Steele Alexander Rankin lived.
-Adam and Mary’s sons James and William began appearing in Cumberland in the 1750s.
+- Adam was born in Greencastle, Cumberland County, Pennsylvania.
+That county was created in 1750 from Lancaster, where Adam and Mary Steele Alexander Rankin lived.
+Adam and Mary’s sons William and James began appearing in Cumberland in the 1750s.
 Rev. Adam’s birth in Greencastle is consequently good circumstantial evidence that he was a son of Jeremiah and grandson of Adam and Mary Steele Rankin.

 The other significant piece of evidence regarding Rev. Adam’s family is an 1854 letter written by John Mason Rankin, Rev. Adam’s youngest son.
-John Mason obviously wrote from personal knowledge of his father’s generation and their children, all of whom lived in Fayette and Woodford counties, Kentucky.
+John Mason obviously wrote from personal knowledge as to his father’s generation and their children, all of whom lived in Fayette and Woodford Counties, Kentucky.
 He also had information from the family’s oral tradition regarding his earlier ancestry, although that is less credible than his personal knowledge.
-Because I have been unable to find anyone who had ever seen that letter, I had serious reservations about its authenticity.
-Fortunately, Susan Faust, a Rankin researcher, located and communicated with one of the two Rankins had personal knowledge of the letter and other materials.
-The original of the letter is supposedly in the custody of a museum in San Augustine, Texas.
-I cannot find a museum there, so perhaps the reference is to a local library or genealogical society.
+Because I have been unable to find anyone who has ever seen that letter, I have had serious reservations about its authenticity.
+Fortunately, Susan Faust, a Rankin researcher, located and communicated with one of the two Rankins who had personal knowledge of the letter.
+The original is supposedly in the custody of a museum in San Augustine, Texas.
+There isn’t a museum there, so perhaps the reference is to a local library or genealogical society.
 I will apparently have to visit San Augustine myself to satisfy my lingering skepticism.

 You can find a transcription of the 1854 letter here.
 There are a couple of interesting things about the letter, in addition to the wealth of genealogical detail.
 There are also some minor and unsurprising errors.

 First, John Mason identified the original immigrants in his Rankin family as the brothers Adam (his ancestor), John, and Hugh.
-This precisely echoes information contained on the famous bronze tablet in the Mt.
+This precisely echoes information contained on the famous bronze table in the Mt.
 Horeb Presbyterian Cemetery in Jefferson County, Tennessee.
 The tablet has a colorful story about the Rankin family in Scotland and Ireland that is worth reading.
-A transcription can be found in this article.

 The Mt.
-Horeb tablet also identifies the original Rankin immigrants as the brothers Adam, John and Hugh, and names Adam’s wife Mary Steele.
+Horeb tablet also identifies the family’s original Rankin immigrants as the brothers Adam, John and Hugh, and names Adam’s wife Mary Steele.
 That makes it certain that John Mason Rankin and the Mt.
 Horeb tablet were dealing with the same immigrant family.
 John Mason says he descends from Adam and Mary Steele Rankin.
 The Mt.
-Horeb Rankins descend from the John Rankin who died in 1749 in Lancaster, Adam’s brother according to both family traditions.
+Horeb Rankins descend from the John Rankin who died in 1749 in Lancaster.
+John was reportedly Adam’s brother according to both family traditions.

-In the interest of full disclosure, here are some of the minor errors or discrepancies in John Mason’s 1854 letter:
+In the interest of full disclosure, here are some minor errors or discrepancies in John Mason’s 1854 letter:

 - Adam Rankin (wife Mary Steele Alexander) died in 1747, not 1750.

-- John Mason identified the father of the three Rankin immigrant brothers (John, Adam and Hugh) as Adam.
-The Mt.
-Horeb tablet identifies their father as William Rankin.
-So far as I know, there is no evidence regarding the identity of the immigrant Rankins’ father.
+- John Mason identified the father of the three immigrant Rankin brothers (John, Adam, and Hugh) as The Mt.
+Horeb tablet identifies their father as William.
+So far as I know, there is no evidence regarding the identity of either Adam’s or John’s father.

-- What John Mason called “Cannegogy Creek” usually appears in the colonial records as “Conogocheague” Creek.
+- What John Mason called “Cannegogy Creek” usually appears in the colonial records as “Conogogheague” Creek.
 In later records, it is spelled “Conococheague.”
 In any event, John Mason was clearly talking about the creek where Jeremiah’s mill was located.
-Two Presbyterian churches on or near that creek are the churches attended b y Adam and Mary Steele Rankin’s sons William and James.
-That puts the three proved sons of Adam – James, William and Jeremiah – in close geographic proximity, a nice piece of circumstantial evidence of their family relationship.
+Two Presbyterian churches on or near that creek are the churches attended by Adam and Mary Steele Rankin’s sons William and James.
+That puts the three proved sons of Adam – James, William, and Jermiah – in close geographic proximity, a nice piece of circumstantial evidence supporting their family relationship.